microsoft/fabricrealtimelab/modules/module06b.md

 Run the cell and observe the output has removed the invalid rows.

 The function created, *clean_data*, contains all of the steps in sequence and can be modified as needed.
-Because we loaded data wrangler with the *anomaly_df*, the method is written to take that dataframe by name, but this can be any dataframe that matches the schema.
+Notice that each step performed in data wrangler is commented.
+Because data wrangler was loaded with the *anomaly_df*, the method is written to take that dataframe by name, but this can be any dataframe that matches the schema.
 Additionally, we can edit the name of the function if we'd like it to be a bit clearer.

 Modify the function name from *clean_data* to *remove_invalid_rows*, and change the line *anomaly_df_clean = clean_data(anomaly_df)* to *df_stocks_clean = remove_invalid_rows(df_stocks)* as shown below.
 Also, while not necessary for functionality, you can change the name of the dataframe used in the function to simply *df* as shown below: